akaprofiles/aka-docs/docs/badge-integration/api-calls/token.md

 **Response**

 If the call is successful returns a JSON Web Token (JWT) string.
+Token will expire in 1 hour.

 ```typescript